MrSidims/PytorchExplorer/README.md

    individually.
 5. Hit **Store Session** to save your work.
 The backend returns a short ID which can be appended to the URL (e.g. `/abc123`) to reload the same session later.
+6. It's possible to build CFG into pdf file for LLVM IR, just call standart for LLVM opt --passes=dot-cfg and CFG will be rendered in the output window.

 ## Implementation details